xmclark/resume/resume.md

 - Planned migration for 88 QuoteCenter Kubernetes continuous delivery pipelines from Harness.io to Spinnaker.
 - Implemented observability-as-code framework for managing SLIs, SLOs and generating Terraform for DataDog dashboards and alerts using Node.js.
-- Embedded with customer teams to help train developers on instrumenting applications with Datadog observability, writing CircleCI pipelines, configuring harness.io pipelines, managing cloud infrastructure with terraform, and evangelizing devops.
+- Embedded with customer teams advising on SLI+SLO design and prescribing patterns for Helm Chart development.
 - Implemented re-usable CircleCI pipeline for publishing Helm Charts to GSC Chart repository.
 - Migrated all lower-lifecycle Kubernetes "Merch" environments from legacy Jenkins to Harness.io.